revaldinho/f100l/src/doc/F100CPU.rst

 ------------------------------

 At the launch in 1976 the CPU alone was priced at 57UKP in quantities of 100.
-[1,3] By 1978 prices had reduced somewhat to 39UKP for the processor and a support chip set of an F111-L and 2 F112-L's available for an additional 18KUP.[4]
+[1,3] By 1978 prices had reduced somewhat to 39UKP for the processor, with a support chip set of an F111-L and 2 F112-L's available for an additional 18KUP.[4]
 The table below shows costs for a selection of microprocessors available in 1978[15]